srujana-16/Opinion-Epidemic-Vaccination-Dynamics/README.md

-# DPCN-Project

-## Sudden transitions in coupled opinion and epidemic dynamics with vaccination in a network
+# Sudden transitions in coupled opinion and epidemic dynamics with vaccination in a network

 ### How to Run